All Episodes

 One of the other people who is featured in the story, another venture capitalist is like featured in a YouTube video talking about how he has like multiple friends doing this.

-Um it's I mean, and I think it's because it has a nice portmanteau, right?
+It's, I mean, and I think it's because it has a nice portmanteau, right?

-Who doesn't want twiddling?
+Who doesn't want twiddlings?

-Especially Silicon Valley loves that kind of innovation, like hot on the edge of modern technological pioneering and the like.
+Especially Silicon Valley loves that kind of innovation, like on the edge of modern technological pioneering and the like.

-It's I can see why it is appealing to that Silicon Valley culture.
+I can see why it is appealing to that Silicon Valley culture.

-Um let me just ask you as a final question.
+Let me just ask you as a final question.

-Uh this is, I think, one of the things that bothers a lot of people about surrogacy.
+This is, I think, one of the things that bothers a lot of people about surrogacy.

 I'll just tell you a quick story to illustrate it.